 Some of my must have patches are:

-None of the patches are very long so there is not too much to explain but I would still like to lay out some niceties I encountered while porting.
+None of the patches are very long so there is not too much to explain but I would still like to show some differences between the Wayland and X11.
 You can find the repo for the patches here.

 To be continued…